 The council holds a 2% shareholding in Cowes Yacht Haven which is the trading subsidiary of the Cowes Town Waterfront Trust Ltd. This does not give the council significant control or influence over the financial or operating decisions of the charity.

-The council is now a minority shareholder in Perpetuus Tidal Energy Centre Ltd with no significant control or influence.
+The council is also now a minority shareholder in Perpetuus Energy and with no significant control or influence.
 This is the subject of a more detailed disclosure in the group accounts note 42.